Squadron Supreme: Earth-712 version

-The Squadron Supreme are first encountered by four members of the Avengers – the Vision, Quicksilver, the Scarlet Witch and Goliath – who have arrived in the Earth-712 universe by mistake.
+The Squadron Supreme are first encountered by four members of the Avengers – Vision, Quicksilver, Scarlet Witch, and Goliath – who have arrived in the Earth-712 universe by mistake.
 The Avengers are initially confused, since several members of the Squadron Supreme have identical names and powers to the Squadron Sinister, a group of previously encountered villains.
 After a brief battle, the Avengers assist the Squadron Supreme against the global threat posed by the mutant Brain-Child, before returning to their own universe.
-The Squadron Supreme have another series of skirmishes with the Avengers engineered by the group the Serpent Cartel, but eventually they join forces and prevent the use of the Serpent Crown.
+The Squadron Supreme have another series of skirmishes with the Avengers engineered by the Serpent Cartel, but eventually they join forces and prevent the use of the Serpent Crown.

-The team features briefly in the title Thor, when the evil version of Hyperion attacks the Earth-712 version and then the Earth-616 Thor.
-The Squadron appear in the title The Defenders as mind-controlled pawns of the entities the Over-Mind and Null the Living Darkness, but are freed and aid the Defenders in defeating the villains.
-Earth-712, however, is left in a post-apocalyptic state.

 The Squadron Supreme were next featured in a self-titled 12-issue limited series (Sept.
 1985–Aug.
-1986) by writer Mark Gruenwald, which picks up from where Earth-712 was last seen in The Defenders #114.
-The Squadron, led by Hyperion, believe they have the knowledge and power to recreate the world and create a utopia.
+1986) by writer Mark Gruenwald.
+The Squadron, led by Hyperion, believe they have the knowledge and power to recreate the world following a conflict with Overmind and Null the Living Darkness and create a utopia.
 Nighthawk protests, believing that the Squadron should serve and not rule.
 The issue is put to a vote, with the so-called "Utopia Program" favored by the majority of the Squadron; Nighthawk, unable to agree with the decision in clear conscience, resigns from the team.
 The Squadron assume overall control of the government of the United States and remake the nation into a virtual utopia.
-The team implement a series of sweeping changes, including revealing their secret identities; instituting a program of behavior modification in prisons where inmates are forced to submit to a process that mentally inhibits their criminal instincts; enforcing a strict gun control policy; and developing medical technology to cryogenically preserve the dead, while opposed by the future dictator (and usurper) of mankind Victorex Prime (formerly the Scarlet Centurion), serving as the main antagonist.
+The team implement a series of sweeping changes, including revealing their secret identities; instituting a program of behavior modification in prisons where inmates are forced to submit to a process that mentally inhibits their criminal instincts; enforcing a strict gun control policy; and developing medical technology to cryogenically preserve the dead, while opposed by Victorex Prime.

-Despite the economic and technological advances, there are setbacks: the Golden Archer abuses the behavior modification technology by forcing fellow member Lady Lark to love him, resulting in his eventual removal from the team; the Amphibian becomes increasingly disgusted with the Squadron's methods and abandons the surface world altogether; Nuke inadvertently kills his parents via unnoticed and uncontrollable release of radiation and dies while battling Doctor Spectrum during a rampage; and Tom Thumb discovers he has cancer but chooses not to inform his teammates, eventually succumbing to the disease.
+Despite the economic and technological advances, there are setbacks: Golden Archer abuses the behavior modification technology by forcing fellow member Lady Lark to love him, resulting in his eventual removal from the team; Amphibian becomes increasingly disgusted with the Squadron's methods and abandons the surface world; Nuke inadvertently kills his parents with radiation and dies in a battle with Doctor Spectrum; and Tom Thumb dies from cancer.